FollyEngine/terraform/docs/README.md

    2. [ ] figure out what mqtt ip address the esp's are set to
    3. [ ] add NAT rules for wan0 (telstra dongle) and rpi wifi
 5. [x] mqtt
+6. [x] node-red
-6. [ ] node-red
+   1. [ ] work out how to install extras...
-   1. [ ] work out how to backup/restore/update from git...
+   2. [ ] work out how to backup/restore/update from git...
 7. [ ] add info on how to use the rpi wifi
    1. [ ] using /boot
    2. [ ] using ssh